NearRaindrop116/NearRaindrop116/README.md

 - Hi, I’m NearRaindrop116
-- I’m interested in Portal
+- I was learning Unity
-- I’m currently learning Unity Development
+- I’m currently learning Godot
-- I know a bit of c# and Lua
+- I know a bit of c#, Lua, and GDScript
 - How to reach me [Not Available]
 - Pronouns: He/Him